Ten FAQs on building customer loyalty.

-- I can always find more customers, so why will it pay to invest in customer loyalty?
+- Why does it pay to invest in customer loyalty?

 - What do I need to know about my customers?

-- Who should I give key account status?
+- Which customers should I give key account status?

-- What are the key skills for employees in direct contact with customers?
+- What are the key skills for customer-facing employees?

 - How can I monitor customer service?